 The Difference Between Tight Hamstrings and Short Hamstrings

 The key to understanding the difference between tight and short muscles is knowing that your muscles are not very smart.
 They do what they’re told, and the brain is the one in charge.
-Your brain is always assessing how your body feels, and where you are in space.
-That is how you know, without looking, exactly where to scratch an itch on your back, or grab that item off the floor in the back seat of your car.
-Your brain is constantly aware of where your body is in space, and it is also always thinking about if you’re balanced, or stable.
-It’s kind of like if you’re walking through beach sand, or lots of small rocks, your brain tells your ankles, knees, and hips how to behave to stay balanced.
-Are you with me so far?
-Good, now here’s the problem.
+Your brain is constantly aware of where your body is in space and trying to keep you stable.
+For example, when walking through beach sand, your brain tells your ankles, knees, and hips how to behave to stay balanced.
 If your brain feels like your body is unstable, it will call in extra muscles to help improve that stability.
 So it will tighten big muscles that are typically only used for large movements.
 This is how you get the “tight muscles” versus “short muscles.”
-Well what is a short muscle then?
+Well, what is a short muscle then?
 This may be the case if a muscle has been tight, or put in a shortened position, for so long that the body adapts to having a shorter muscle.
 The easiest way to think about this is when people wear high heels.
 If done daily for a long period of time, the calf muscle will gradually shorten.

-If you’re with me so far, you will be able to see that it doesn’t make any sense for one of your hamstrings to be shorter than the other, as it’s very unlikely that you’re sitting for 12 hours a day with one knee bent under your chair and the other outstretched in front of you.
+Therefore, in order for one of your hamstrings to be shorter (instead of tighter) than the other, you would have to be sitting for 12 hours a day with one knee bent under your chair and the other outstretched in front of you.
 Now, onward to why hamstrings get tight!

 If Any Of This Is Sounding Familiar To You, You May Be A Good Fit For Our Approach.
 That Approach Includes Mastering The Tips Outlined In Our Free Report (To The Left) To Start Reducing Your Inflammation And Discomfort Immediately.
 Download Our Guide Today And Continue Reading To Find Out More On This Topic!